passerby-cjl/Machine-Learning/README.md

 ## deep_Q_learning
 Derived from DNN and is able to train discrete games based on gym
 ## convolution_neural_network
-Derived from DNN and can be successfully trained with MNIST
+Derived from DNN and can be successfully trained with MNIST.
+It mainly override some private method of its base class DNN.